chef-boneyard/chef-rfc/rfc100-resource-lifecycle.md

 ### Resource Scope

-Core resources should exist to automate all components of the underlying operating system and common subsystem services.
-This includes components such as authentication, raid, disk partitions, firewalls, or remote management transports.
-This does not include specific applications that users may want to automate such as database or webservers, as these are better suited for resources within cookbooks that can be rapidly iterated upon new software releases.
+Ideally core resources should exist to automate all components of the underlying operating system and common subsystem services.
+This includes components such as authentication, raid, disk partitions, firewalls, containers, or virtualization systems.
+This does not include specific applications that users may want to automate such as database, application servers, or webservers.
+Application resources are better suited for resources within cookbooks that can be rapidly iterated upon new application releases.

 ### Design